-Regardless of which family members are involved with the child and his or her education, a strong partnership among school administrators, teachers, school counselors, outside service providers and the family is a necessity in ensuring a successful school year for the bereaved child.
+Regardless of which family members are involved with the child and his or her education, a strong partnership among school administrators, teachers, school counselors,

 A NOTE ABOUT ASSIGNMENTS

 We never quite know what will trigger someone who has experienced a trauma and/or loss.
 By learning as much as you can about the child who died, the family, the surviving siblings and any subsequent children will help empower you as a school administrator, teacher, or counselor.